manticoresoftware/openapi/out/manticore-java/README.md

 # openapi-java-client

-Manticore Search API
+Manticore Search Client
 - API version: 1.0.0
-  - Build date: 2020-08-12T11:42:06.474Z[GMT]
+  - Build date: 2020-08-12T12:40:20.327Z[GMT]

-This is the API for Manticore Search HTTP protocol.
+Please note that this client is experimental.
 For full documentation of the API methods consult https://manual.manticoresearch.com/.